mikecinnamon/MLearning/[ML-19] Example - The MNIST data (2).md

 In [13]: X_train, X_test = model_selection.train_test_split(X, test_size=1/7, random_state=0)
 ```

 Now, we instantiate a new model, which we train on the rescaled data.
 We keep `epochs=20`, even if we guess that so many epochs are not needed.
 The training process is not only faster, achieving accuracy 92.3% in the first epoch, but it also yields better results at the end.
-But, though this model performs better than the random forest models of example MLE-09, it is still weaker than the GBoost models that you have probably explored in assignment MLA-04.
+But, though this model performs better than the random forest models of example MLE-09, it is still weaker than the GBoost model that you may have explored in the homework of example ML-17.

 ```
-In [14]: clf2 = models.Sequential(net1)
+In [14]: clf2 = models.Model(input_tensor, output_tensor)
     ...: clf2.compile(optimizer='adam', loss='sparse_categorical_crossentropy', metrics=['acc'])
     ...: clf2.fit(X_train, y_train, epochs=20, validation_data=(X_test, y_test));
 Epoch 1/20